Meet the Florida Board of Trustees

 Miami, trustee since 2014

-Mark is Global Vice President, SAP Sales Coaching, at SAP.
+Mark is Vice President, SAP.
 Prior to joining the software company in 2007, he was an associate at McKinsey & Company.
 His relationship with TNC began when he was living in New York City and helped establish the New York Young Professionals Group (YPO).
 He has been actively involved with fundraising and donor engagement efforts for TNC in Miami, participating in Young Professionals events and on the Miami Committee for “Design For A Living World.”
 He is a board member of the Columbia Business School Alumni Club of South Florida.
 He was raised in Titusville and still has family living in Central Florida.
 Mark is currently a Legacy Club Member of TNC.